Sally Sanchez

 Alicia Otero

-My name is Alicia Otero and I am one of the Co-Founders of the NM Crusaders for Justice.
 I have been married 25 years and we have 4 beautiful children.
 An unfortunate loss to my family was the loss of my oldest son Elias Otero on February 11th of 2021.

-On the Night of February 11th 2021 my youngest son was lured on social media by a female.
+On the night of February 11th 2021 my youngest son was lured on social media by a female.
 He went to meet her that night in a park here in my home town of Albuquerque NM.
 When he arrived he was ambushed by 3 assailants.
 He was dragged out of the car, beaten and forced to undress.
 They planned this robbery and they thought they were going to be getting cash from Nick.
-When they found out he had no cash they were livid and demanded Cash immediately or they would kill him.
+When they found out he had no cash they were livid and demanded cash immediately or they would kill him.

 Nick didn’t know where to take them so he took them to his oldest brother’s house because Elias was trained in firearm safety and had firearms at his home.
 When they arrived , Nick called from outside and told Elias he was outside and needed $1000 in cash or they would kill him.
 Elias was always the protector of his siblings and was not going to let this happen.
 When Elias went outside he went with his firearms and demanded them to let his brother go.